 IPO Grant Program.
 In October 2007, our board of directors approved an IPO grant program to better align the interests of our management team with the interests of our stockholders and to serve as a long-term retention tool.
 Participants in our Performance Share Plan as of the date of this offering are eligible to participate in this grant program.
-Under this program, we will make the following one-time grants at or following the date of this offering:
+Under this program, a pool of one-time grants having an aggregate value of \$14.6 million will be awarded.
+Of this amount: